bilgin1500/hipo-exercise-spa/README.md

 After installing the dependencies you can build the [development version](https://medium.com/webpack/webpack-4-mode-and-optimization-5423a6bc597a) via `npm run build` command and production version via `npm run build:prod` command.
 Both versions will be built into the `dist` folder (after first deleting it).

 To run the website on your localhost you can use `npm start`.
 The port is :8080.
-(Which can be changed in the webpack.config file)
+(Which can be changed in the `src/utilities/config.js` file)

 _In order to build and run the code you should have [node](https://nodejs.org/) and [npm](https://www.npmjs.com) installed._